-The Masters of Science in Information Assurance and Cybersecurity is a 30 credit-hour degree program designed for someone who wants to focus on network security engineering by obtaining the necessary skills and abilities for the design of secure network infrastructures and security analysis of network traffic.
+The Master of Science in Information Assurance and Cybersecurity is a 30 credit-hour degree program designed for someone who wants to focus on network security engineering by obtaining the necessary skills and abilities for the design of secure network infrastructures and security analysis of network traffic.

 This program was developed to address the rapidly growing global problems of maintaining and securing computer information.
-Offered online and on-campus in South Florida the master of Science in Information Assurance and Cybersecurity degree program addresses important topics such as, threats and vulnerabilities, cryptography, authentication and access control, security models, network security, trusted computer systems, distributed systems security, Internet security, applications security, and security management and policies.
+Offered online and on-campus in South Florida the Master of Science in Information Assurance and Cybersecurity degree program addresses important topics such as, threats and vulnerabilities, cryptography, authentication and access control, security models, network security, trusted computer systems, distributed systems security, Internet security, applications security, and security management and policies.

-The National Security Agency (NSA) and the Department of Homeland Security (DHS) has certified that NSU's curriculum in information security meets or exceeds the requirements and standards expected of a leader in cybersecurity research and education.
-In particular, NSA and DHS recognized that NSU's graduate curriculum met the additional requirements for educational specializations in network security engineering and security policy development and compliance.
+The National Security Agency (NSA) and its federal partners has certified that NSU's curriculum in information security meets or exceeds the requirements and standards expected of a leader in cybersecurity education.
+In particular, NSA and its federal partner recognized that NSU's graduate curriculum met the additional requirements for educational specializations in network security engineering and information security policy development and compliance.
 As a result of this recognition federal agencies may sponsor civilian and military personnel to take the school's certified graduate courses.

-NSU is designated as a national Center of Academic Excellence in Cyber Defense (CAE/CD) education, and NSU's College of Computing and Engineering is hosting the Center for Information Protection, Education, and Research (CIPhER).
+NSU is designated as a National Center of Academic Excellence in Cybersecurity (NCAE-C) - Cyber Defense (CD), and NSU's College of Computing and Engineering is hosting the Center for Information Protection, Education, and Research (CIPhER).